mohsinulkabir14/mohsinulkabir14.github.io/_news/announcement_1.md

 related_posts: false
 ---

-New [preprint](https://www.arxiv.org/abs/2510.25967) available on Cross-Cultural Translation.
+📝 Our collaborative work on Cross-Cultural Translation is now available on [arXiv](https://www.arxiv.org/abs/2510.25967).